kroxylicious/kroxylicious/kubernetes-examples/record-encryption/README.md

-# Envelope Encryption Example on Kubernetes.
+# Record Encryption Example on Kubernetes.

-This example will demonstrate the `EnvelopeEncryption` filter which provides an Encryption-at-Rest solution for the Apache Kafka(tm) which is transparent to both clients and brokers.
+This example will demonstrate the `RecordEncryption` filter which provides an Encryption-at-Rest solution for the Apache Kafka(tm) which is transparent to both clients and brokers.

-The `EnvelopeEncryption` filter works by intercepting all produce requests from applications and applies encryption to the kafka records as they pass through Kroxylicious.
+The `RecordEncryption` filter works by intercepting all produce requests from applications and applies encryption to the kafka records as they pass through Kroxylicious.
 On the consume path, the reverse happens - the filter intercepts the fetch responses and decrypts the records before they are sent to the application.